SAP/ui5-uiveri5/docs/config/authentication.md

 # Authentication
-To test a protected page you need to specify authentication type and credentials.
+To test a protected page, you need to specify authentication type and credentials.
 Authentication is handled by plugable authenticator [modules](../src/moduleLoader.js).
-Basic(in URL), plain form and form with UI5 authentication modules are alredy available.
+Basic (in URL), plain form, and form with UI5 authentication modules are already available.
 Each authenticator module accepts a number of parameters that could override the defaults.

-## Authentication configurations
+## Authentication Configurations
-To enable auth configuration, just configure it in the conf.js
+To enable auth configuration, just configure it in the conf.js.
 ```javascript
 auth: {
   // form based